Generation X: Rising divorce rates and women workforce participation

 Strauss and Howe, who wrote several books on generations, including one specifically on Generation X titled 13th Gen: Abort, Retry, Ignore, Fail?
 (1993), reported that Gen Xers were children at a time when society was less focused on children and more focused on adults.
-Xers were children during a time of increasing divorce rates, with divorce rates doubling in the mid-1960s, before peaking in 1980.
-Strauss and Howe described a cultural shift where the long-held societal value of staying together for the sake of the children was replaced with a societal value of parental and individual self-actualization.
+Xers were children during a time of increasing divorce rates, which doubled in the mid-1960s before peaking in 1980.
+Strauss and Howe described a cultural shift where the long-held social value of staying together for the sake of the children was replaced by a value of parental and individual self-actualization.
 Strauss wrote that society "moved from what Leslie Fiedler called a 1950s-era 'cult of the child' to what Landon Jones called a 1970s-era 'cult of the adult'".
 The Generation Map, a report from Australia's McCrindle Research Center writes of Gen X children: Boomer parents were the most divorced generation in Australian history".
 According to Christine Henseler in the 2012 book Generation X Goes Global: Mapping a Youth Culture in Motion, "We watched the decay and demise (of the family), and grew callous to the loss."